Hedge fund White Elm to shut down, posts double digit returns -letter

-Iorio, whose fund is having one of its best years ever with a nearly 30% gain after fees, said now was the right time to end.
+Iorio, whose fund is having one of its best years ever with a nearly 30% gain after fees, said it was the right time to end.
 He called the decision “very difficult” but said he was “happy to be returning capital when we are performing at the top of our game.”
+Iorio will continue to invest and convert the hedge fund into a family office, an entity that generally invests one or several families’ fortunes.

 Reuters saw a copy of the letter.
 A spokesman for the firm declined to comment beyond the letter.